 Musicianship is a performer's overall mastery of the art of music.
 This first step in achieving high levels of musicianship is learning theory, the language of music.
-This course covers the most essential and applicable concepts in music theory - notes, rhythms, intervals, chords, keys, notation, and more - as well as foundational keyboard skills.
-This is a hands-on and artsdriven approach to music theory.
-By the end of the semester, you will be able to identify key signatures, notes, articulations, dynamics, chord symbols and rhythms.
-You will be able to play melodies, chords, and simple piano pieces.
+This course covers the most essential and applicable concepts in music theorynotes, rhythms, intervals, chords, keys, notation, and more students will be able to identify key signatures, notes, articulations, dynamics, chord symbols and rhythms.
+Students will be able to play melodies, chords, and simple piano pieces.
 This is an invaluable skill for musical theatre performers who are constantly learning and performing a wide range of music.
 Prerequisites: None

-MTH 127 | History Of Broadway + Popular Song [3 credits]
+MTH 127 | History of Broadway + Popular Song [3 credits]

 This course surveys the history of musical theatre from operetta to today.
-You will explore notable shows, theatres, composers and performers throughout history, examining the development of the art form as well as its social context and impact along the way.
+Students will explore notable shows, theatres, composers, and performers throughout history, examining the development of the art form as well as its social context and impact along the way.
 Prerequisites: None